 Where is the baby located at 33 weeks?

+Hopefully, the baby is head-down by now.
 If you feel sharp pain (kicks) near your ribs or see those little footsies anywhere above your belly button, you’re probably fine – but we also eventually want the baby to keep its back to the outside because sunny-side-up births can be PAINFUL.

 What does a baby look like at 33 weeks?